Pay school governors - Ofsted chief Sir Michael Wilshaw

 "My view is that when a school is doing poorly, we need to think about paid governance.

-"And my view is if a school goes into a requirement to improve category, on the first occasion, the secretary of state should intervene and think about paid governance there."'Not helpful'
+"And my view is if a school goes into a requirement to improve category, on the first occasion, the secretary of state should intervene and think about paid governance there."

 However, his stance was not supported by the National Governors' Association.